Anti-smoking group refutes Nevada lawmaker on smoking in US casinos

 Anti-smoking group says smoking ban is best answer

 “The engineers who design ventilation systems have repeatedly told casinos to stop claiming that they protect workers and guests from dangerous secondhand smoke,” wrote ANR president and CEO Cynthia Hallett.
-“These systems remove odor, not carcinogens and other harmful chemicals.
+“These systems remove odour, not carcinogens and other harmful chemicals.
 The only way to guarantee that customers and workers are breathing clean air is to eliminate indoor smoking from casinos, full stop.”

 She also pointed to a statement from the American Society of Heating, Refrigerating and Air-Conditioning Engineers.